How to Save “Inspect Element” Changes Permanently

 // ==/UserScript==

-Note: This metadata is important.
-For example, the @match directive ensures that the script runs only on https://www.example.com/*.
+Note that this metadata is very important.
+For example, the @match directive makes sure the script only runs on https://www.example.com/*.

-After setting up the metadata, you will need to integrate the changes you recorded from the “Inspect Element” tool into your script.
-Here’s a basic example:
+After setting up the metadata, you need to add the changes you noted from the “Inspect Element” tool into your script.
+Below is a simple example:

 (function() {